 Ravincroft's Retribution - 1.
 Leaving Home

-Ravincroft's Retribution – Leaving Home
+Leaving Home

-Ren watched him walk up the long path that led to the farm homestead.
-He waited for the front door to slam and when it did, turned to his two friends who had been pretending an enormous interest in the horizon.
-‘That’s it,’ he said.
+Ren watched him walk up the long path that led to the homestead.
+He waited for the door to slam and when it did, he turned to his two friends ‘That’s it,’ he said.
 ‘Let’s go.’

 ‘And you don’t have to,’ Jayden said.
 ‘Lucky old you.
 Getting a house of your own.
 He could have disinherited you.’